Ambrosia trifida L.

 A. trifida is notable for being a host for the uncommon broomrape, Orobanche riparia.

-Photographs taken at the Sunklands Conservation Area, Shannon County, MO., 8-1-04 (DETenaglia); also at Busch Wildlife Area, St. Charles County, MO, 8-30-2008, along the Meramec River in Franklin County, MO, 8-19-2011, at Route 66 State Park, St. Louis County, MO, 9-3-2019, and along the Katy Trail near Marthasville, Warren County, MO, 9-15-2020 (SRTurner).
+Photographs taken at the Sunklands Conservation Area, Shannon County, MO., 8-1-04 (DETenaglia); also at Busch Wildlife Area, St. Charles County, MO, 8-30-2008, along the Meramec River in Franklin County, MO, 8-19-2011, at Route 66 State Park, St. Louis County, MO, 9-3-2019, along the Katy Trail near Marthasville, Warren County, MO, 9-15-2020; and along the Katy Trail near Treloar, Warren County, MO, 9-2-2024 (SRTurner).